yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/nodejs/ysql-pg.md

 This tutorial assumes that you have:

 - installed YugabyteDB and created a universe.
-If not, please follow these steps in the [Quick Start guide](../../../../quick-start/explore-ysql/).
+If not, follow the steps in [Quick Start](../../../../quick-start).
 - installed a recent version of [`node`](https://nodejs.org/en/download/).
 - installed the [async](https://github.com/caolan/async) JS utility to work with asynchronous Javascript.
 Install this by running the following command: